 The Blockstack Ecosystem is working to enable developers to build software that protects users’ digital rights.
-This new kind of software is known as decentralized applications or DApps.
+This new kind of software is known as decentralized applications.

-DApps use blockchain technology.
-Where Bitcoin is a decentralized value exchange on a blockchain, DApps use blockchain technology for more than value exchange; they use a blockchain to exchange data and support application interactions.
+Decentralized apps use blockchain technology.
+Where Bitcoin is a decentralized value exchange on a blockchain, decentralized apps use blockchain technology for more than value exchange; they use a blockchain to exchange data and support application interactions.

 Decentralized applications potentially represent the next generation of computing.
 In an entirely decentralized world, all things occur using peer-to-peer networks, and the idea of centralized entities are non-existent.
 This distributed future is still being designed and built, but the early stages of development are looking promising.

-What problems do Blockstack DApps solve for me as a user?
+What problems do Blockstack apps solve for me as a user?

 Applications developed with Blockstack’s technology run like the traditional, web applications you know.
-Unlike traditional, web applications, DApps avoid abusing users by adhering to the following principles:
+Unlike traditional, web applications, Blockstack apps avoid abusing users by adhering to the following principles: